Irish paper money

 All Legal Tender Notes were printed on watermarked paper.
 The watermark consisted of the Head of Eirin on the bottom right of each note on all denominations, with additional watermarks in the centre of each denomination.

 The centre watermarks varied on some denominations, and can be difficult to see.
-On Ten Shilling notes the denomination of the note in the centre, 10/-, is seen with the letters LTN above it, as illustrated below.
+On Irish Ten Shilling notes the denomination of the note in the centre, 10/-, is seen with the letters LTN above it, as illustrated below.

 Lavery Ten Shilling note Watermark